 Pawnote from the Blog Dogs of Dalmatian DIY

 Happy dogs, happy owners, happy holidays!
-Thanks for the tips, Casey and Courtney!
-Many of those are good for other holidays and general life with pets, not just for Thanksgiving.
+Thanks for the tips on celebrating thanksgiving with pets, Casey and Courtney!
+Many of those tips are good for other holidays and general life with pets too, not just for Thanksgiving.
 I hate leaving our boys.
 It’s difficult to find a trusted new sitter or kennel whenever we move (which is, unfortunately, often) and advice on finding a good fit is always handy.

-It is springtime here, so no harvest celebrations on the horizon, but it is always important to paws for a little gratitude no matter what the occasion or the season.
-Enjoy some autumn fun for us, whether with your owners, guests, walkers, or sitters!
+It’s springtime here in New Zealand, so there are no Thanksgiving harvest celebrations on the horizon.
+But it is always important to paws for a little gratitude no matter what the occasion or the season.
+Enjoy some autumn fun for us, furfriends!
+Whether its with with your owners, guests, walkers, or petsitters.
 Roll in the leaves, chase them in the wind, sniff all of the good autumn smells, and have a wonderful time.
-Work off your Thanksgiving dinner and treats together.
+You can work off your Thanksgiving dinner and treats while having fun together.
 Woofs!